flatcar-archive/flatcar-docs/docs/_index.md

 ### Developer guides and Reference
 APIs and troubleshooting guides for working with Flatcar Container Linux.

-[Developer guides][developer-guides]: Comprehensive guides on developing for Flatcar, working with the SDK, and on building and extening OS images.
+[Developer guides][developer-guides]: Comprehensive guides on developing for Flatcar, working with the SDK, and on building and extending OS images.

 [Integrations][integrations]